-AICP recommends that the following guidelines be followed when using third party trademarks in any spec commercials.
+The following guidelines should be utilized when using third party trademarks in a spec commercials.
 The use of such guidelines will minimize the risk that the owner of the third party trademarks will complain about the practice.
 Use of these guidelines is not a guarantee that the third party trademark owner will not complain or that the complaints will not ultimately be found to have a legal basis.
 AICP suggests that you consult knowledgeable intellectual property attorneys before using any pre-existing intellectual property in a spec commercial.